-This is our southern property line, with my favorite fire-tolerant ground cover for this fuel-break.
+Our southern property line (gold) is delineated by the posts on the right, so this is another neighbor's land that I maintain as a shaded fuel-break.
 Here are yerba buena, iris, sedge, pine grass, and snow-berry.
 It is very easy to maintain, but that does not mean it is not under serious attack.
 I must weed it, or in two to three more years it would be totally destroyed.
-Accordingly, the actual control boundary is another redwood stand nearby.
+Accordingly, the actual control boundary is another redwood stand nearby farther to the south.
+It has a graded road so it too has broom.

-Just above the prior photo, is this enormous bay tree (the base is eight feet across).
-Our property line is delineated by the posts on the right, so this is another neighbor's land.
-Just above the base of this tree there was a small patch of French broom, 30 yards from the County road or any other exotic infestation.
+Just above the prior photo, is an enormous bay tree (the base is about eight feet across).
+Just above it there was a small patch of French broom, 30 yards from the County road or any other exotic infestation.
 I took it out in 2005 and return to pull the seedlings every year.
 The broom was probably brought in by rabbits, as there was evidence of them nibbling off the seedlings.
 Once here, it made a patch about thirty feet across, so I estimate the age of the infestation at three years.
 Seven years since first pulling it, it takes about fifteen minutes to weed it once a year.
 The vegetation here makes for a very pleasant visit.
+In and out and it's done, unless it is invaded by South African veldt grass (Ehrharta erecta, next slide).